ENG517/Github-Docs-G4/content/desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop.md

    ![Screenshot of the menu bar on a Mac.
 The "File" dropdown menu is open, and an option labeled "Add Local Repository" is highlighted with an orange outline.](/assets/images/help/desktop/add-local-repository-mac.png)
 2. In the "Add Local Repository" window, click **Choose...**, then use the Finder window to navigate to the local repository you want to add.
    ![Screenshot of the "Add Local Repository" window.
 Next to the "repository path" field, a button, labeled "Choose", is highlighted with an orange outline.](/assets/images/help/desktop/add-repo-choose-button-mac.png)
-3. When you have chosen the local repository, in the "Add Local Repository" window, click **Add Repository**.
+3. When you have chosen the local repository, in the "Add Local Repository" window, click **Add Repository**. ***Reminder: to add an existing project to Github using Github Desktop, you will need to follow different instructions.
+These instructions are for local repositories.***

 {% endmac %}